PG1003/filesystem/reference.md

 ### `path:lexically_proximate( base )`

 Retuns the proximate form of `path`.
-This function calls `path:lexically_relative( base )` and if this call results in an empty path then the value `path` is returned.
+This function calls [path:lexically_relative](#pathlexically_relative-base-) and if this call results in an empty path then the value `path` is returned.

 ### `path:lexically_relative( base )`